Church Cottage

 In 1915 Francis Roberts was in residence.

-Between at least 1924 and 1966, the Gardiner family were in residence at Church Cottage.
-George William Gardiner, a general farm labourer and later a labourer on the Norton Court Estate, had married Cynthia Dowding Mustoe at St Mary’s, Norton, in 1913 and they had five children; Enid, Leslie, Jesse, Leonard and Victor between 1913 and 1922.
+Between at least 1921 and 1966, the Gardiner family were in residence at a four roomed Church Cottage.
+George William Gardiner, a general farm labourer for Mr Archer at Green Farm and later a labourer on the Norton Court Estate, had married Cynthia Dowding Mustoe at St Mary’s, Norton, in 1913 and they had five children; Enid, Leslie, Jesse, Leonard and Victor between 1913 and 1922.
 Cynthia’s family had lived in one of a pair of cottages near W House on the Tewkesbury Road that burnt down in 1912 at which time George Gardiner had been lodging with them.
 Cynthia died, aged just 30 years, in 1927.

 At this time it is remembered that there were two tiny adjoined cottages here, presumably just the small cottage loosely divided into two.
 With the Gardiner family living in the one part, the following people would have been living in the other.